rdkcentral/firebolt-certification-suite/cypress/support/cypress-support/src/main.md

 Currently supported requestType is Params, Context and Content.

 - Params - Represent the parameters to be sent for a firebolt call.

+  For the Params request type, the dataIdentifier can have two types.
+   * Key - Returns the value associated with the key `param_key` from the test data.
+   * Environment Variable Key - Returns the value of the environment variable `env_variable`.

 - Context - Represent the data that needs to be stored in api/event object that helps to search specific object in a global list.
 - Content - Represent the expected value used for validating against a firebolt api response.